 DAY 6 – Zurich, Switzerland: On the way to Zurich, make a stop in the medieval city of Lucerne, in the heart of Switzerland.
 For lunch today you will be divided into four smaller groups to buy part of the lunch for the entire group (money will be provided for this activity).
 Find local shops, decide what to buy, and communicate with the shopkeepers, who may not speak any English!
 Afterwards, stroll along the picturesque Kapellbrücke, the wooden bridge spanning Lake Lucerne, and have a look at the Lion Monument, dedicated to the Swiss soldiers who died in the French Revolution (1792).
 Take the opportunity to buy some famous Swiss chocolate for your friends and family back home!
 Explore downtown Zurich, Switzerland’s most populous city.
 The Old Town boasts many charming shops, and the lakeside setting can’t be beat!
 Along the way, see how many of Zurich’s 1,030 fountains you can spot.

 DAY 7 – Home Stay Germany: STOP THE PRESSES!
 (The original plan was to stay in a hostel in Austria…but just tonight at the pinning ceremony, there was a surprise announcement that AN EXTRA COUNTRY had been added to the trip…and yes…home stay with an actual family in GERMANY!)
-Innsbruck (“Bridge over the Inn River), the capital of the region of Tyrol, and home of the 1964 and 1976 Winter Olympics will be your next destination.
+Innsbruck (“Bridge over the Inn River”), the capital of the region of Tyrol, and home of the 1964 and 1976 Winter Olympics will be your next destination.
 Enjoy lunch at the “Villa Blanka” in Innsbruck, where you try your hand at baking your own dessert–the famous Austrian Apfelstrudel!
 In the evening, meet your Home Stay family near Munich, Germany and get to experience life in Europe.
 Be ready to try new things!

 DAY 8 – Home Stay Germany: Spend the day with your Home Stay family, learning about German home life.

+DAY 9 – Home Stay Germany: Your Home Stay continues with a chance to live everyday life in Germany and meet the locals.
+This is your opportunity to make lifelong friends!
 Remember to thank your Home Stay family as this will be your last night with them.
 Write a thank you note and leave it with them, or mail it right away.
 Don’t forget to exchange address information so you can keep in touch!
 (The kids also bring a gift to the home family that represents photos and life from the city in America in which they represent)

 DAY 10 – Salzburg, Austria: Early today you will journey to Hallein, where you will visit the famous salt mines.
 Go deep into a mysterious underground world, as you ride a mine trolley or swish on wooden slides into the heart of the mountain.
 Continue your drive through scenic Austria to Salzburg, the city of Wolfgang Amadeus Mozart, one of the world’s greatest composers.
 This afternoon you have the opportunity to investigate Salzburg and uncover its many treasures.
 Stop at the strange and ingenious Hellbrunn water castle, where trick fountains and water-powered figures have been attracting visitors for four hundred years.
 Expect to get wet!

 DAY 11 – Vienna, Austria: Continue your journey to Mauthausen, where you will experience a darker aspect of European history when you visit the infamous Mauthausen concentration camp.
 Here you will have the chance to learn about the true nature of these camps as you delve into Mauthausen’s terrible past.
 Later, travel to Vienna and enjoy the Prater Amusement Park, where James Bond had an adventurous ride on the giant Riesenrad (the second largest Ferris wheel in the world) in 1987’s “The Living Daylights.”
+If you want to ride the giant Ferris wheel or any other rides, you will need to bring your own spending money.
+Most rides are approximately EURO 5.00.

 DAY 12 – Vienna, Austria: Explore Vienna, taking in many of the famous sights as you pedal your way through this bicycle-friendly city.
 Later you will meet and take part in a discussion with a survivor of a concentration camp.
 This is a unique opportunity and a true honor for Student Ambassadors.
 This evening, attend a concert at one of the famous concert houses of Vienna.
+Remember, the concert calls for conservative dress, please.

 DAY 13 – Sirnitz, Austria: After breakfast, depart for the small castle town of Friesach, once important for its key location on the Venice-Vienna trade route.
 Enjoy a rousing medieval lunch at the Strassburg Castle, followed by a formal welcome by the residents and town officials of Sirnitz.
 There will also be a pool party, so don’t forget to bring your swimsuit.